nebari-dev/nebari-docs/docs/docs/community/style-guide.md

 - **Avoid abbreviations** like "e.g.", "i.e.", and "etc.".
 Use full words like "for example", "that is", and "and so on" respectively.
 - Use **serial commas**, also known as Oxford comma.
 For example: "Nebari brand uses purple, yellow, and green."
 - Leave **only one black space between sentences**.
+- Break long lines in code snippets with "`\`" for better readability.
+For example, see the code block in [Automatic DNS provision](../how-tos/domain-registry#automatic-dns-provision).

 ### Date and time